The Lifestyle Project at Vancouver Island University, British Columbia

 Context for Use

-Malaspina is a primarily undergraduate comprehensive university with over 10,000 full-time students. (http://www.mala.ca)
+Vancouver Island University is a primarily undergraduate comprehensive university with over 10,000 full-time students. (https://www.viu.ca/)

 The Lifestyle Project is part of SCIE-403, which is a required course for 4th year education majors.
 It is taught jointly by myself and Debbie Hearn from the physics department.
 Over the past few years the number of students has varied between 20 and 50.
 The main objectives of the course are to understand the environmental implications of our use of energy, discover personal energy-use options and learn about the types of energy available to Canadians.